 What if I am self-employed or currently unemployed?

-You will not be eligible for the “job loss” emergency withdrawal if you are self-employed (1099 worker) or currently unemployed.
-You need to be an active W2 worker able to receive a W2 form from an employer to be eligible for this emergency withdrawal.
+You won’t be eligible for “job loss” emergency withdrawal if you are self-employed (1099 worker) or unemployed.
+You need to be an active W2 worker to be eligible for this emergency withdrawal.
 A W2 form may be asked for in the verification process.

 What qualifies as disability?